-She turned into the hall; on the wall he had five water-colors, in blue, gold, red, and black, from Paris his mother had given him. to the back hall, to the bedroom.
+She turned into the hall; on the wall he had five water-colors, in blue, gold, red, and black, from Paris his mother had given him; she walked to the back hall, to the bedroom.

 The noon day sunlight shone straight down through the blinds onto the floor, the time of the day was wrong—no, not wrong, just different.
 They came together mostly at night, or in the early morning, not when the sun was overhead, not in the middle of the week.

 He pulled her closer to until their foreheads touched.
 He never tired of her face.
 The spray of freckles across her cheeks, nose, even on her lips.
 There were the faintest of lines, like rays, from the sides of her eyes.
 He rested his cheek against her stomach, moved, kissed around her navel stud, then moved gradually lower, never hurrying.